marcobusemann/satford/README.md

 >[Agenda](https://github.com/agenda/agenda) uses Human Interval for specifying the intervals.
 It supports the following units:
 >seconds, minutes, hours, days,weeks, months -- assumes 30 days, years -- assumes 365 days

+> As options to http-get or http-post you can pass everything that request accepts as options (https://github.com/request/request).

 ```json
 config.json